Take a Payment

 • delayDuration - The number of milliseconds to wait before canceling the payment or taking another delayAction, in RFC 3339 format.
 By default, this is 36 hours for card reader payments and 7 days for manually entered payments.

 • delayAction - The action to take after the delayDuration passes with no other action on the payment.
-The possible options are CANCEL (default) or COMPLETE.
+The possible options are CANCEL (which is the default) or COMPLETE.

 For more information about delayed payment capture using the Square Payments API, see Delayed Capture of a Card Payment.